 - Swimmers are not permitted to have their own personal support craft on or around the course.
 If family or friends wish to volunteer for our events please click on the volunteer link above.

-- The organiser has/holds the right to remove or prevent someone from starting or completing the event at their discretion, and any decision made by the Event organizer is ULTIMATE AND FINAL.
+- The organizer has/holds the right to remove or prevent someone from starting or completing the event at their discretion, and any decision made by the Event organizer is ULTIMATE AND FINAL.

-- If conditions are not appropriate for the safe undertaking of the event, it may be delayed, moved to a different course on cancelled.
+- If conditions are not appropriate for the safe undertaking of the event, it may be delayed, moved to a different course or cancelled.

 - If you require assistance during the swim or observe any other athlete in distress raise one arm so our water safety personnel can assist.

 - 13 years old (on race day) and up (special exceptions may be made if a younger swimmer can demonstrate competence in the water).